awb8593/Monkey-Rental-Service/docs/DesignDoc.md

 > _At appropriate places as part of this narrative provide one or more
 > static models (UML class diagrams) with some details such as critical attributes and methods._

+The Model Tier of our project communicates with the ViewModel Tier by receiving updates regarding user actions and requests, and in return sending it notifications relating to the back-end functions of the e-store and its inventory.
+It also houses our business logic and handles the system's data persistence.
+The logic is specifically concerned with managing the e-store's monkeys and users.
+The component concerned with product management gives the abilities of creating and removing monkeys from the inventory, as well as updating a monkey's specific details, such as one's species, description, and price.
+The user component provides the necessary abilities to create or manage specific users, manage the items in a user's shopping cart, and managing a user's list of currently rented monkeys.

 ### Static Code Analysis/Design Improvements
 > _Discuss design improvements that you would make if the project were